iSQARE-Lab/lab-website/index.md

 {% capture text %}

-Our mission is to advance the science and practice of software quality assurance through intelligent, developer-focused research.
+We aim to advance the science and practice of software quality assurance through intelligent, developer-focused research.
 We strive to understand the human and technical factors that shape software development, and to create solutions that make code more reliable, maintainable, and meaningful.

 {% endcapture %}